 I know you're on daddy's lap right now.
 And to all the birthdays I have forgotten during this time, one big happy birthday to all our loved ones.
 And to Britt especially.
 You are one amazing young woman.
 He would be proud.
 I love you.

 2014 As we head into a new year, I am often reminded of how lucky I was to have met and been a part of Craig Griffin's life.
 Everyday, as I look into Liam's big blue eyes, I see the mischievous sparkle that Craig was so well known for.
 Yes, he is definitely his father's son!
-His feet are already a size 9 in mens!
-He's 11!
+His feet are already a size 10 in men's!
+He's 12!
 And the humor...he loves to make jokes, funny or not, just as his dad did.
 For all that has been taken, we have been so blessed.
 Liam is a very happy, loving boy.
 Craig is never far, as I always see him in even the little things.
 I gave Liam a Christmas gift this year of a picture of Craig and I in uniform.
 I couldn't find it for the longest time, but last month, I happen to stubble upon it.
 It was nice to put on his present: From Mom and Dad.
 At first he said, "From Dad???"
 He opened it and stared.
 He immediately put the picture next to his bed without a word.
 Now that Liam is becoming a young man, Craig's absence becomes more glaring.
-Thankfully, my mom, best friend Season, Ray, and Lois (our therapist team that have given us the tools to move through this for four years now) and many others along the way, most notably brother Mark and family, Ari Moshe Wolfe, JR and family, George, Christine, Sean, Stacy, Signey, everyone from 1st Group, Mark Dunlop, the ladies from SOS, my extended family, Season and my mom (one more time, God knows!) have all pitched in to make that proverbial village for us.
-And my dad, who is digging deep and learning what it means to teach a young boy how to become good and honest man.
-Last Spring, he went on a hunt with Ray and shot his first turkey.
-It was a 25lbs. trophy!
-I know Craig was up there in heaven saying, "That a boy!
-That's my son!"
+Thankfully, my best friend Season, Ken, Brandy, Stacy, Christine, David, Juliet, Dennis, and many others along the way, most notably my brother-in law-Mark and his wife Cindy, Ari Moshe Wolfe, JR and Wendy, George, Signey, Micheal and everyone from 1st Group (they are amazing men!), Mark Dunlop, Pete Gioletto, the ladies from SOS, all the guys from his last team (that is a big shout out to Chris!) and Season (one more time, God knows!) have all pitched in to make that proverbial village for us.
 I truly want to take this moment to thank everyone who has been on this journey with me and my family.
-From the days when Craig was sick, through the time of his passing, and up until this very day, I have made mistakes after mistakes, been selfish, angry, and and felt complete devastation.
+From early days of his passing, through the time of shock, which lasted longer than I thought, and up until this very day, I have made mistakes after mistakes, been selfish, angry, and and felt complete devastation.
 But through it all, I have learned; never take a day for granted and most importantly, accept the good.
 I have finally accepted the good and learned from mistakes and made peace with the past.
 But it will never be forgotten.
 Thanks to all who stuck by my side when it was damn near impossible.
 Gratitude, more than you know.
 There is not a day that goes by that you are not missed by your family, Craig.
 We will always remember.
 So much love, Holly

 In the first Gulf War, he helped save the animals at the Kuwaiti Zoo that were left to starve by giving them food and medical attention.
-This is also where he contracted Gulf War Syndrome.
+He liked to call this "reappropriating" medical supplies" This is also where he contracted Gulf War Syndrome.
 An ammo dump that he was ordered to blow up had biological and chemical warfare that rained on him and his men.
 He was also subjected to many other things that made him sick.
+He also saw and was ordered to do things that only a handful of men could endure.
 Craig is the fifth man out of that unit to die early.
-Many of the others are still sick with various ailments.
+Many of the others are still sick with various ailments and all have the terrible memories of that time.
 But Craig was never one to complain.
 Throughout the 90's and 00's, Craig was a hard worker, a mentor, and a soldier.
 He was very proud to call himself a Green Beret.
 And he was the essence of what every soldier should be.
 I was proud to call myself his wife.
 No better man have I ever met.